Are you getting the ‘device descriptor request failed (Unknown USB Device)’ error on Windows 10?

 When you do so, a new window will appear on the screen.
 Click on the ‘USB Settings‘ to expand more options.

-Now, double click on the ‘USB selective suspend setting’ and disable it.
+Now, double-click on the ‘USB selective suspends setting’ and disable it.

 Once done, click on the OK button and restart your PC.